roryleung/ICGL17/_pages/annoucement.md

 ## 1) Walking
 Where possible, walking is often the most convenient way to travel around the city.

-If you’re attending the Open Days, download our map (PDF, 2MB) to help you find your way around the city and open day sites.

 ### Estimated walking times and distances
 The estimated times will vary depending on your route and walking pace.